Picture Upload Guidelines

-If you can't easily pre-process your images: then just upload the files (provided that the original file is less than 64M bytes!) and the server will try to convert them to 'house style'.
+If you can't easily pre-process your images: then just upload the files (provided that the original file is less than 2Mb) and the server will try to convert them to 'house style'.
 Pictures taken directly from digital cameras now can be very big however - and often need to be re-sized first.
 If you can reduce to say 800x600 first, then the server will usually handle these happily.

 If you have a high resolution image where sufficient detail isn't preserved at 720 pixels for a particular area of interest within the picture, then consider uploading the overall view and then cropped area(s) showing detail.